olympian94/FunWithChatGPT/RegressionSummaryExperiment/Prompts.md

-I wanted to make Chat GPT (CGPT) 4 summarize 10 regression models in a tabular format with concrete examples.
-I wanted this to sort act like a quick refresher/cheat sheet for regression models.
+I wanted to make Chat GPT (CGPT) 4 summarize regression models in a tabular format with concrete examples.
+I wanted to create a simple refresher guide/cheat sheet for regression models.
+For example, this can come in handy for teaching.

 # Prompt 1 - Succeeded
 After a few iterations, here's a prompt that gave me what I was looking for: